notJust-dev/notjustdev/content/posts/2022-12-24-react-native-redux-toolkit/index.md

 ### Store

 Now that we have the actions and the reducers, we need to have a way to store the state.
 This is where the store comes in.
 The store is the global state of the app.
 It is the single source of truth.
-The store can have mutiple reuder functions.
+The store can have mutiple reducer functions.

 ![Store](./images/store.png)